americanexpress/one-app-cli/packages/holocron-dev-server/README.md

 ## ✨ Features

+- Runs One App Holocron modules on an experimental development server
-- [Fast refresh][react-refresh] for Holocron modules, React components and styles are all hot loaded in the browser.
+- [Fast refresh][react-refresh] for Holocron modules, React components and styles are all hot loaded in the browser
-- Experimental development server that runs One App Holocron modules.
-- Zero-config start up with pre-existing `"one-amex"` configuration in the `package.json`.
+- Zero-config start up with pre-existing `"one-amex"` configuration in the `package.json`
-- Pre-loads One App development statics from Docker image [`oneamex/one-app-dev`](one-app-dev) by default.
-- Hot reload [parrot][parrot] scenarios and watch for changes.
+- Hot reload [parrot][parrot] scenarios and watch for changes
-- Hot reload language packs and watch for changes from the local modules.
+- Hot reload language packs and watch for changes from the local modules
-- Combines the remote module if provided with the local module map. remote module map with the universal map
+- Combines the remote module if provided with the local module map remote module map with the universal map
-- [providedExternals & requiredExternals][providedExternals & requiredExternals] are pre-built as a [DLL][dll plugin] bundle to speed up build times of the local modules
+- [providedExternals & requiredExternals][providedExternals & requiredExternals] are pre-built with [esbuild-loader] as a [DLL][dll-plugin] bundle to speed up build times of the local modules
 - local Holocron modules bundles analyzed and reported using [webpack bundle analyzer][webpack bundle analyzer]

 ### Caveats
 - No support for custom `babel` config or auto-merge option (with zero-config)
-- No support for providing environment variables or an auto-merge (with zero-config)

 ## 🤹‍ Usage